The Brothers Grimm (film): Plot

 The queen is working an enchantment to regain her beauty with the aid of her werewolf huntsman with a magic axe, crow familiars, and various creatures in the forest.
-The Brothers Grimm, with the help of Angelika, a knowing huntress from the village, and Cavaldi discover her tower in the woods.
-After another girl goes missing, Cavaldi takes the Grimms and Angelika back to Delatombe.
+The Brothers Grimm, with the help of Angelika, a knowing huntress from the village, and Cavaldi discover her tower in the woods, where the huntsman fed one of the Grimms' horse spider eggs.
+That night, after the group returned to the village, a girl entered the stables to pet the horse, but by then the spider eggs had hatched and taken over the horse, spinning a web at Elsie from the mouth.
+The Grimms woke up by the horse and saw it swallowing Elsie and heading off into the forest.
+Angelika and the Grimms followed the horse, just when Delatombe appeared in the village.

+Failing to retrieve the horse, Cavaldi takes the Grimms and Angelika back to Delatombe.
 Because they have failed, Cavaldi may kill both of the Grimms, but they convince Delatombe that the magic in the forest is caused by German rebels, and he sends them back, while Cavaldi stays behind with Angelika in the village.
-Jake gets into the tower, but another girl named Sasha is captured, despite Angelika and Cavaldi's efforts to save her.
+In the forest, Jake, Hidlick and Bunst try a catapult as a possible way to get into the tower, but Hidlick and Bunst go back to the village where a girl named Sasha is getting water from the well and sees a crow fall in, she picks it up and the crow flaps its wings and sprays mud onto her face until her facial features disappear and fall into mud, giving rise to a mud monster, which absorbs Sasha before turning into a gingerbread man figure and jumping into the well, despite Angelika and Cavaldi's efforts to save her.

-In the tower, Jake notices twelve crypts in which the twelve victims must lie.
-When Sasha's body comes up from a well, the werewolf takes her to a tomb.
-After rescuing Sasha and taking the wolfman's magic axe, the Grimms return to the village.
-The magic axe is the only thing of which the trees in the forest are afraid.
-Delatombe captures the Brothers and believes them to be frauds.
+Jake successfully makes it to the roof of the tower with a rope, where he notices twelve crypts in which the twelve victims must lie.
+When Sasha's body comes up from a pond, the werewolf takes her to a tomb.
+After rescuing Sasha and taking the wolfman's magic axe, which can control the forest.
+The Grimms return to the village but Sasha is in a sheepish trance.
+Delatombe captures the Brothers and believes them to be frauds while revealing Hidlick and Bunst were executed.
 French soldiers begin burning down the forest and Cavaldi represses his sympathy for the Brothers, but they are eventually saved by Angelika.
 The werewolf is revealed to be Angelika's father, who is under the Queen's command by a spell.
 Angelika is drowned by her father, becoming the twelfth victim.
 The Brothers reach the tower while the Queen breathes an ice wind which puts out the forest fire.
 Delatombe notices that the Grimms have escaped and goes after them with Cavaldi.
-When Cavaldi refuses to kill the Grimms, Delatombe shoots him, but is impaled by Will.
+When Cavaldi refuses to kill the Grimms, Delatombe shoots him but is impaled by Will.